 - Slice the tomatoes thickly and the onion into thin rings.
 Arrange them on a large plate.

-- Drain the albacore tuna and distribute it in large chunks over the vegetables.
+- Drain the tuna and distribute it in large flakes over the vegetables.
 Add the olives.

-- Dress with extra virgin olive oil, a drizzle of Sherry vinegar, salt, and oregano to taste.
+- Dress with extra virgin olive oil, a splash of Sherry vinegar, salt, and oregano to taste.

 An elegant appetizer that works for both an informal dinner and a get-together with guests.